rachaeltheanalyst/machine-learning/CART/README.md

 ## 3. Fit Model / Predict
 [Back to ToC](#toc)

-We fitted the model on 8 predictor variables selected with a complexity parameter of 0 using the following function on the training data.
+I fitted the model on 8 predictor variables selected with a complexity parameter of 0 using the following function on the training data.

 ```bash
 model_CART <- rpart(SalePrice ~ GrLivArea + YearBuilt + BedroomAbvGr + SaleCondition + KitchenQual + MSSubClassClean + HalfBath + LotArea, data = training, cp = 0)
 ```

-We calculated the RMSLE for the training data and compared it to the RMSLE provided by Kaggle.
+I calculated the RMSLE for the training data and compared it to the RMSLE provided by Kaggle.
 As anticipated, the RMSLE for the training data was significantly lower than that for the test data due to overfitting.
 The model performed well on the training data but struggled to predict accurately on data that differed from the training set.

-After fitting the model, we predicted the sale prices for test data that only included the predictor variables.
+After fitting the model, I predicted the sale prices for test data that only included the predictor variables.

 ```bash
 # predict sales price on test using fitted/trained model